llooker/ga_four_block_dev/README.md

 - Landing/Exit Page.
 These dimensions sub-select within unnested event_data values to obtain the page_view events with the highest ‘page_view_rank’ and ‘reverse_page_view_rank’ values for each session.
 - Session Attribution Channel.
 This dimension is calculated on values from various session attribution fields, and its definition is based on the default channel groupings defined here https://support.google.com/analytics/answer/9756891.
 - Session Data Is Bounce?.
 “Bounce” is not a value present in the GA4 data.
 This determination is using session length, as all “single page view” sessions will also have a 0 session duration, fulfilling the requirements of traditional bounce determinations.
+- GA4 BQML Fields.
+These three fields are used when generating the BQML purchase propensity model.
+By default, the prediction_window_days parameter value is set on the predictions.view file where needed.
+These fields are commented out by default (See BQML under Notes).

 “events.view”
 The events view brings together the event level data defined in the various event_data_dimensions views.
 Additionally event-level dimensions and measures are defined in this view.